 Should you be in need of filing for divorce, our legal team can help.
 Please be aware that attorney fees are significantly higher than in an uncontested divorce.
 As is common practice with divorce lawyers, a retainer is required for these services and our attorney will bill hourly which means how much it comes out to depends on the amount of time needed to perform the work.

-Contested divorce retainers usually range from $1500 to $5000 or more, depending on how complex the issues involved are and how contested they will probably get.
+Contested divorce retainers can be thousands of dollars, depending on how complex the issues involved are and how contested they will probably get.
 An example of something that would make the process take longer and cost more is if there are minor children from the marriage.

 Feel free to contact us so we can evaluate your situation and give you an estimate of what the retainer would be in order for our experienced contested divorce lawyer in Gardendale to begin work on your case.
 This consists of a brief phone consultation with our attorney so we can quote you a fee and take note of important details like any assets shared between you two or minor children or other potentially complex issues involved.
 Because of all these other factors, uncontested divorce is almost always the ideal, cheaper and easier route.